Papa John's (PZZA)

 12. Balance Sheet Assessment

-13. Key Takeaways from Papa John’s Q3 Results
+13. Key Takeaways from Papa John’s Q4 Results

 14. Is Now The Time To Buy Papa John's?

-We see the value of companies helping consumers, but in the case of Papa John's, we’re out.
-First off, its revenue growth was a little slower over the last six years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its stellar ROIC suggests it has been a well-run company historically, the downside is its projected EPS for the next year is lacking.
+Papa John's isn’t a terrible business, but it doesn’t pass our bar.
+To kick things off, its revenue growth was uninspiring over the last six years, and analysts expect its demand to deteriorate over the next 12 months.
+While its stellar ROIC suggests it has been a well-run company historically, the downside is its shrinking same-store sales tell us it will need to change its strategy to succeed.
 On top of that, its gross margins make it more challenging to reach positive operating profits compared to other restaurant businesses.

-Papa John’s P/E ratio based on the next 12 months is 24.9x.
-While this valuation is reasonable, we don’t see a big opportunity at the moment.
-There are superior stocks to buy right now.
+Papa John’s P/E ratio based on the next 12 months is 18.2x.
+This valuation multiple is fair, but we don’t have much faith in the company.
+We're fairly confident there are better stocks to buy right now.